SimplyKnownAsG/could-you-ai-agent/README.md

 - **Web**: HTTP requests and API interactions

 Each connected server provides tools that the AI assistant can use to help with your tasks.

 ---

-## Change Log: Ephemeral Script Mode via --script Flag

-### Background

-Previously, `could-you` only supported running as an interactive CLI with project-aware or global config files.
-There was no stateless "script" mode where a one-off config/script could be loaded from the user config directory for batch-style invocation.
-This change introduces such an ephemeral command mode.

-### Changes

-* Add `--script` (`-s`) CLI argument to `could_you/__main__.py` to support running a stateless script
-* Update argument parser to use `cmd_group` for improved mutual exclusion
-* Update config loading logic in `config.py` to support merging a `<script>.script.json` from the user config directory (under `$XDG_CONFIG_HOME/could-you/`)
-* Add support for an optional `query` field in the script config
-* Refactor query/editor-input logic for script flows
-* Pass merged config and ephemeral message history to the agent when running in script mode
-* Update code to use `agent` (not `host`) for var naming consistency

-### Testing

-* Ran CLI script mode with various `.script.json` files in `$XDG_CONFIG_HOME/could-you/`, with and without the `query` set
-* Validated that history was not persisted when using the `--script` flag
-* Confirmed mutual exclusivity of CLI args, and that legacy project config still works
-* Inspected logs for error handling if script config doesn't exist

----